Pre-attentive processing: Audition

 The auditory system is also very important in accumulating information for pre-attentive processing.
 When a person's eardrum is struck by incoming sound waves, it vibrates.
 This sends messages, via the auditory nerve, to the brain for pre-attentive processing.
 The ability to adequately filter information from pre-attentive processing to attentive processing is necessary for the normal development of social skills.
 For acoustic pre-attentive processing, the temporal cortex was believed to be the main site of activation; however, recent evidence has indicated involvement of the frontal cortex as well.
 The frontal cortex is predominantly associated with attentional processing, but it may also be involved in pre-attentive processing of complex or salient acoustic stimuli.
 For example, detecting slight variations in complex musical patterns has been shown to activate the right ventromedial prefrontal cortex.

 It has been shown that in acoustic pre-attentive processing there is some degree of lateralization.
 The left hemisphere responds more to temporal acoustic information whereas the right hemisphere responds to the frequency of auditory information.
 Also, there is lateralization in the perception of speech which is left hemisphere dominant for pre-attentive processing.

 Multisensory integration

 Vision, sound, smell, touch, and taste are processed together pre-attentively when more than one sensory stimuli are present.
 This multisensory integration increases activity in the superior temporal sulcus (STS), thalamus, and superior colliculus.
 Specifically, the pre-attentive process of multisensory integration works jointly with attention to activate brain regions such as the STS.
 Multisensory integration seems to give a person the advantage of greater comprehension if both auditory and visual stimuli are being processed together.
-But it is important to note that multisensory integration is affected by what a person pays attention to and their current goals.
+It is also affected by what a person pays attention to and their current goals.